yeruichao/DGseisfor3D/readme.md

 Forward simulation software for 3D acousto-elastic wave and dynamic rutpure simulation based on Discontinuous Galerkin method

+# How to compile

+Go to directory /src and type "make"

 ## Reference

 Ye, Ruichao, Kundan Kumar, V. Maarten, and Michel Campillo.
 "A multi-rate iterative coupling scheme for simulating dynamic ruptures and seismic waves generation in the prestressed earth."
 Journal of Computational Physics 405 (2020): 109098.